telekom/mp-dccp/Documentation/driver-api/pm/devices.rst

 	After the ``->prepare`` callback method returns, no new children may be registered below the device.
 The method may also prepare the device or driver in some way for the upcoming system power transition, but it should not put the device into a low-power state.
+Moreover, if the device supports runtime power management, the ``->prepare`` callback method must not update its state in case it is necessary to resume it from runtime suspend later on.

 	For devices supporting runtime power management, the return value of the prepare callback can be used to indicate to the PM core that it may